wurmlab/sequenceserver-website/_blog/sequence-search.md

 * finding paralogs or orthologs of a gene to perform multiple sequence alignment and identify which parts of the sequence are most conserved,
 * searching whether oligonucleotide primer sequences are likely to amplify non-target regions of the genome.

-## Where to perform sequence searches
+## Where to perform BLAST sequence searches

 The most widely used online portal for sequence searches is [NCBI's BLAST search](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
 It's a handy go-to place given that NCBI house the vast majority of published nucleotide and protein sequences.